Code-Institute-Submissions/battleships-23/README.md

 # Battleships

-Battleships is an version of the classic game of the same name.
+Battleships is a version of the classic game of the same name.
 This implementation allows for either a 1 player (human vs computer) match or for 2 players to go head to head via pass and play.

-Visitors can choose to play on 2 sizes of board, small (5x5) or large (9x9).
-The size of the board will alter the size of the fleet (of number of ships) they each have.
+Players can choose to play on 2 sizes of board, small (5x5) or large (9x9).
+The size of the board will alter the size of the fleet (number of ships) they each have.

 Players can choose to place ships manually or have this done for them, before starting the firing phase of the game.
-Useful information is displayed about the ships remaining in the players fleet and the number of opponent ships remaining.
-The left board displays the current players ship placements and their opposition's guesses, and on the right board their own guess history is displayed.
+Useful information is displayed about the ships remaining in the player's fleet and the number of opponent ships remaining.
+The left board displays the current player's ship placements and their opposition's guesses, and on the right board their own guess history is displayed.

-The winner is the first to sink all their opponents ships!
+The winner is the first to sink all of their opponent's ships!

 The site was designed to showcase skills acquired during the learning portion of the Code Institute Python module.